scrouthtv/go-radio/README.md

 Currently only two german stations are supported.
 Support will be extended in the future.

+At this point there aren't any time zone considerations yet (and it will stay like that for some time).
+If you move to a different time zone with recorders preset, or are in a different time zone than the radio station, things will be weird.

 This program is currently in a Pre-Alpha state.
 Don't use it unless you know exactly what you are doing!
 ```
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR